 Guests can choose between single or family-style dishes, and the restaurant serves both lunch and dinner along with weekend brunch.
 Executive Chef Rick Dupere has created a seasonal menu of unique American Western fare, and sources seasonally for freshness.

 In the middle of the lobby, The Scottsdale’s new lobby bar serves as an extension of the restaurant.
 Bar Six40 serves coffee, juices, and light breakfast options and snacks in the morning and afternoon both inside and on the patio.
 Guests enjoy craft beers and wines on tap with live entertainment during the afternoon and evenings along with delectable bites from Kitchen West.
 Try one of their signature cocktails.
 How about a Prickly Pear Refresher made with Herradura Tequila, Pama liqueur, and prickly pear puree.
 How Arizona!

 But why leave the luxury of the main pool when you’re hungry?
 In fact, you might be lucky enough to reserve one of the Cabanas where you can be served drinks and meals from The Twisted Vine Pool Bar & Grill.
-The cabana experience includes modular deep seating with coffee tables, chairs and cocktail table, two reserved chaise lounges with tea tables, your own refrigerator and a 32″ flat screen HDTV!
+The cabana experience includes modular deep seating with coffee tables, chairs and cocktail tables, two reserved chaise lounges with tea tables, your own refrigerator, and a 32″ flat screen HDTV!

 The Twisted Vine Pool Bar & Grill is known for its Piña Coladas.
-Pair yours with a cheesy quesadilla, taco or burger and you’ll be settling in for the afternoon.
+Pair yours with a cheesy quesadilla, taco, or burger and you’ll be settling in for the afternoon.
 I watched Damian make one Piña Colada after another while keeping up conversations with us as we sat around the tile bar.